OliverMensahDev/Articles/2022-DigitalOcean-Ghana/README.md

 ## DigitalOcean Accra's Inaugural Meetup

-I have engaged with DigitalOcean in Ghana's developer events in one way or the other when I was leading Facebook Developer Circles Accra(DevCAccra).
-DigitalOcean sponsored the first hackathon I hosted a community leader for DevCAccra and also got to engage with the DigitalOcean team when they visited Ghana for the first time in 2019.
-So I couldn't have been proud of ny if I didn't launch a DigitalOcean meetup chapter in Ghana.
+While administrating the sponsorship program, I spoke at many events remotely and just for the first time to be in Kumasi to interact with event attendees about DigitalOcean, I realized it's time to bring DigitalOcean home through its global meetup chapters.

-Together with DigitalOcean Navigator in Ghana,[Rexford Nkansah](https://www.linkedin.com/in/khophi/), we started the Accra chapter to bring together local tech professionals of all skill levels to share resources, learn, and form discussions around cloud and DevOps topics including configuration management, containers, databases, monitoring, virtualization, scalability, performance, and more.
+Together Rexford, we started the [Accra meetup chapter](https://www.meetup.com/digitalocean-accra/) to bring together local tech professionals of all skill levels to share resources, learn, and form discussions around cloud and DevOps topics including configuration management, containers, databases, monitoring, virtualization, scalability, performance, and more.

 To officially launch this meetup, we hosted our inaugural meetup on 20th August, 2022 which brought together about 50 local tech professionals.